MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wlanihv/nc-wlanihv-dot11extihv_process_ui_response.md

 ## -description

 <div class="alert"><b>Important</b>  The <a href="https://docs.microsoft.com/previous-versions/windows/hardware/wireless/ff560689(v=vs.85)">Native 802.11 Wireless LAN</a> interface is deprecated in Windows 10 and later.
 Please use the WLAN Device Driver Interface (WDI) instead.
 For more information about WDI, see <a href="https://docs.microsoft.com/windows-hardware/drivers/network/wifi-universal-driver-model">WLAN Universal Windows driver model</a>.</div><div> </div>The operating system calls the
   <i>Dot11ExtIhvProcessUIResponse</i> function to complete a UI request initiated by the IHV Extensions DLL
   through a call to
   <a href="..\wlanihv\nc-wlanihv-dot11ext_send_ui_request.md">Dot11ExtSendUIRequest</a>.

+## -parameters

+### -param guidUIRequest

+[in]
+The GUID that identifies the request.
+This GUID value was created by the IHV Extensions DLL and
+     passed through the
+     <i>pIhvUIRequest</i> parameter of the call to
+     <a href="..\wlanihv\nc-wlanihv-dot11ext_send_ui_request.md">Dot11ExtSendUIRequest</a>.

+### -param dwByteCount

+[in]
+The length, in bytes, of the data referenced through the
+     <i>pvResponseBuffer</i> parameter.

+### -param pvResponseBuffer

+[in, optional]
+A pointer to the buffer that contains the user data.

+## -returns

+If the call succeeds, the function returns ERROR_SUCCESS.
+Otherwise, it returns an error code
+     defined in
+     Winerror.h.

 ## -prototype

 ```cpp
 DOT11EXTIHV_PROCESS_UI_RESPONSE Dot11ExtIhvProcessUIResponse;